Citizenship Evidence

 • Documentation of legal custody when you entered the United States, if your parents were not married at that time.
 If your parents divorced after you entered the United States, provide documentation of legal custody at the time of your parent’s naturalization

 • Evidence of your legitimation (if your parents were not married at the time of your birth).
 Legitimation means a father – whose child was born when he was not married – establishes a full legal relationship to his child.
-Establishing this relationship gives the father the same rights and obligations as if his child had been born while he was married to the child’s mother.
+Establishing this relationship gives the father the same rights and obligations as if his child had been born while married to the child’s mother.

 • Examples of legitimation include: